 Bahia Palace

-This beautiful historical site is a must-see in Marrakech.
+This beautiful historical site is a must-see in Marrakesh.
 It’s simple to envision how life must have been two centuries ago in the Bahia Palace.
 You will see the splendor of Moroccan architecture in all its stunning manifestations.

 The Amazing History Of The Bahia Palace

 Si Moussa, also known as Mr. Moise in Arabic, was once a slave.
 He was successful in moving up the ladder to become king chamberlain.
 He later rose to the position of grand vizier.
 The northern wing of this enormous castle was constructed by the powerful and affluent Grand Vizier.
 Between 1866 and 1867, this occurred.
 The palace is shaped like a huge riad.
 Nevertheless, it was the biggest, most imposing, and most opulent palace in Morocco at the time.
-It is close to the Royal Palace of Marrakech, Palais El Badi, Agdal Gardens, and Jemaa el-Fna Square.
+It is close to the Royal Palace of Marrakesh, Palace El Badi, Agdal Gardens, and Jemaa el-Fna Square.

 Ahmed ben Moussa (1841–1900) was Si Mussa’s son and the Grand Vizir after him.
 From 1894 until his disappearance in 1900, he ruled Morocco.
 Ahmed ben Moussa expanded the southern section of this official residence during his rule.
 He shared a home with his 24 concubines, four formal wives, and numerous offspring.
 After his favorite wife, the castle is known as Bhiya.
 It translates to “beautiful” or “brilliant” in Arabic.